Simple Digital Arena

 Undersoil Heating: Yes

-Home Kit: Black and White Stripes
+Home Kit: Pink and Black

 After spending 115 years at Love Street, the club moved half a mile to this purpose built stadium in 2009.
 The 'new' St Mirren Park, as it is known was built by Barr Construction at a cost of around £8m.
 The ground is comprised of four separate stands and although it probably won't win many design awards, it is at least modern and functional.
 The stands on three sides are all single tiered, have large windshields to each side and are of the same height.
 The East Stand on the remaining side, is taller than the others, but contains a smaller amount of seating, with a large paneled area behind that rises up to the roof.
 This stand also has the team dugouts in front of it.
 Although this is the Main Stand at the ground, the television cameras are located opposite.